 Often a topic for debate, the issue of insurance as a commodity sparked a great discussion on LinkedIn.
-I’d like you hear what you have to say in own comments section below.
+I’d like to hear what you have to say in own comments section below.

 Is it true that all insurance is the same aside from price?
 How do most companies decide where to purchase their insurance?